Delay your decisions

 [Project] Introducing PortableRails3

-An article, posted about 13 years ago filed in ruby, rails, software, tools, portablerails, installation, github, project & tech.
+An article, posted more than 13 years ago filed in ruby, rails, software, tools, portablerails, installation, github, project & tech.

 The InstantRails project is outdated and contains just too much IMHO ( Apache, PHP, who needs that when searching for Rails?).
 Other options to get Rails running require an installer (RailsInstaller or RubyInstaller )… and in some environments ( limited access accounts ) installing is not an option.
 And in yet other environments, you'd, well I'd, rather have a command line option, instead of an in-your-face installer that requires end-users to press 'next', 'next', 'next'…So that's why I created Portable Rails 3.
 It's name was 'inspired' (it's a boring name, I know) by the thoughtfully named Portable Git which makes an excelent companion.Installing is as simple as extracting (or cloning) and running start-cmd.batCreditsI didn't do much besides just throwing the binary stuff together.
 Stuff that went into the mix (I'll update when I feel its necessary):Ruby 1.9.2PDCurses [1]GDBM [1]OpenSSL [1]readline [1]Zlib [1]IconV [1]RubyGems 1.7.2 (updated with update –system )R…